MrAntonym/catan-tamandua/DECISIONTREE.md

 ![Example-2](https://drive.google.com/uc?id=1oqOurhQaDejQ9L-PJJCtilefZsEHDLhn)

 ## Spread score
-Calculate for a resource by finding the mean distance from the mean probability of the hexes of that resource.
+Calculate for a resource type by finding the mean distance from the mean probability of the hexes of that resource type.
 > Example 3
 >
 > Wheat has hexes with 3, 6, 8, and 8 (same as the previous example)